arm-on/useful-things-to-know/README.md

 # How to make a Python package to use with pip

+Note: The following steps are based on [this](https://packaging.python.org/en/latest/tutorials/packaging-projects/) link.

 0. Make an account at [TestPyPi](https://test.pypi.org/), and get an API Token [here](https://test.pypi.org/manage/account/token/) with `Entire Account` as its scope.
 1. Download the initial project files ([python-package-initial.zip](https://github.com/arm-on/useful-things-to-know/blob/main/pip-package-initial.zip)), and unzip the folder
 2. Install "twine": Run `python3 -m pip install --upgrade twine`